lkesteloot/unsong/unsong.md

 “OKAY.”

-“You…didn’t seem to find that very funny.”
+“You... didn’t seem to find that very funny.”

 “WHICH PART WAS THE JOKE, AGAIN?”